Climate Science You Should Know

 During the Milankovitch Cycles, the Earth’s axis tilt varies from 22.1° to 24.5°.
 It takes about 41,000 years to complete a full cycle.

-At this time in the Milankovitch Cycles - even if there wasn’t a single human on this planet - the ice caps would now be melting.
+Even if there wasn’t a single human on this planet the ice caps would now be melting.

 precession earth wobble